AnBui2004/Vectras-VM-Android/README.md

 - Added small note about adding ROM and CDROM.
 - No need to switch architecture.
 - Improved stability when creating new virtual machines.
+- Added dialog about CPU missing necessary instructions.
+- Added dialog asking for permission to access storage.